laissez-faire-btc/safe-redaction/bip-safe-redaction.md

 Note that the force of these words is modified by the requirement level of the document in which they are used.
 In this case, that requirement level is a soft fork, meaning that node implementations MAY ignore this BIP entirely, including all of its requirements.

+## Important Note

+Note that this is an early draft with *Ideation* status, for community consideration and discussion only.
+Subject to further development, reflecting community feedback, a future version may be submitted to the BIPs repository for consideration of a *Draft* status and a BIP number, to facilitate a more detailed community discussion of its technical merits and appropriateness for adoption.
+Based on further clarification, development, implementation and testing, it may one day achieve *Complete* status, indication that it is ready to be considered for consensus adoption.

+For more on BIP statuses and the BIP workflow, refer to [BIP 3](https://github.com/bitcoin/bips/blob/master/bip-0003.md).

 ## Abstract

 This Specification BIP defines a new type of transaction output to enable nodes to safely and robustly redact objectionable content from the blockchain (within reason).